 Team Services | TFS 2017 | TFS 2015 | Previous versions (XAML builds)

 Are you new to Team Build, Release Management, or CI/CD?
-If so, we recommend that you first read CI/CD for newbies and then come back here after that.
+If so, we recommend that you first read CI/CD Hello world and then come back here after that.

 After you have a Windows build agent, in just a few steps you can define a CI build process that compiles and tests your .NET app whenever your team checks in code.

 Specify the code you want to build and select the continuous integration (CI) trigger.